Implications for the $\Delta A_{FB}$ anomaly in ${\bar B}^0\to D^{*+}\ell^- {\bar\nu}$ using a new Monte Carlo Event Generator: Signatures of New Physics

 To extract these asymmetries from data, we calculate the integrals in Eqs.~(\ref{eq:AFB}-\ref{eq:S7}) from binned distributions of the appropriate angular variables.
 For example, consider $S_5$.
 This distribution involves asymmetric integrals over both $\cos\theta^*$ and $\chi$.
 For a given bin of $q^2$, we first divide the events into $\chi$ bins of size $\pi/2$.
 In each of these bins, we then divide the events into $\cos\theta^*$ bins of size 1.
 This gives us 8 bins corresponding to the various terms of Eq. (\ref{eq:S5}), which we will label $N_i$ with $i=1,2,...,8$.
 To find the value of $S_5$ for a given $q^2$ bin, we then combine the $N_i$'s in the same way as the integrals in Eq. (\ref{eq:S5}), normalized by $\sum\limits_{i=1}^8N_i$.

 When generating our predictions, we used $\Delta A_{FB} = A_{FB}(B\to D^{*} \mu\nu) - A_{FB} (B\to D^{*} e \nu)$, $\Delta S_3 = S_3(B\to D^{*} \mu\nu) - S_3 (B\to D^{*} e \nu)$, and $\Delta S_5 = S_5(B\to D^{*} \mu\nu) - S_5 (B\to D^{*} e \nu)$, where the electron mode has been generated with the SM only while the muon mode contains both SM and NP contributions.
 These are $\Delta$-type observables as defined above, which eliminate most of the QCD uncertainties in the form factors, allowing for a clean measurement of LFUV NP.
 The asymmetry $S_7$ is always zero in the SM, and therefore was not recast into the form of a $\Delta$ observable.
 The NP dependences of $A_{FB}$, $S_3$, $S_5$, and $S_7$ are given in Table \ref{tab:S-dependencies}.
 Note that these dependencies have different weights, which are dependent on $q^2$.
-For all theory plots presented here, we have only used uncorrelated central values of the FF parameters as listed in Tables.~\ref{tab:inputs-others} and \ref{tab:FFparam}.
-Unless otherwise stated, we use the CLN parameterization of the hadronic form factors in our predictions.
+For all theory plots presented here, we have only used uncorrelated central values of the form factor parameters as listed in Tables.~\ref{tab:inputs-others} and \ref{tab:FFparam}.
+We verify that the $\Delta$ variables have minimal dependence on form factors.
+As a test, we consider BGL \cite{Boyd:1997kz}, CLN \cite{Caprini:1997mu}, and HQET \cite{Bordone:2019vic} form factor parameterizations.
+There are also other form factor models \cite{Faustov:2022ybm,Bernlochner:2022ywh}.
+Unless otherwise stated, we use the CLN parameterization of the hadronic form factors as the default in our plots.